 Select a Project Planning Template in Smartsheet

-- To get started with Smartsheet, login to your account and navigate to the Home tab or sign up for a free 30-day trial.
+- To get started with Smartsheet, login to your account and navigate to the '+' tab on the left side navigation bar, or sign up for a free 30-day trial.

-- Type “Event” in the Search Templates box and click the magnifying glass icon.
-You’ll see a few options, but for this example, click on Event Task List with Gantt & Budget and then click on the blue Use Template button in the upper-right corner.
+- Type “Event” in the Search box and click the magnifying glass icon.
+You’ll see a few options, but for this example, click on Event Task List with Gantt & Budget and then click on the blue Use Template button in the pop-up window.

 - Next, name the template, choose where to save it, and click the OK button.